daniel-QMTRY/QMTRY-Provider-Member-Engagement-Analytics/README.md

 # 🚀 Provider & Member Engagement Analytics — Executive Demo ✨🏥

-> 🔥 **Stars in Your Eyes?** Blast off with QMTRY.ai's no-PHI demo that turns Synthea data into actionable gold!
-Spot Stars gaps, prioritize outreach like a boss, and dazzle auditors with exportable queues, scorecards, and PDC magic.
-Execs: In 60 seconds, you'll see revenue lifts, provider MVPs, and adherence wins.
-Let's make healthcare heroes out of your team! 💪📈
+> 🔥 **Stars in Reach?** Blast off with QMTRY.ai's no-PHI demo that turns Synthea data into actionable gold!
+Spot Stars gaps, prioritize outreach like a pro, and impress auditors with exportable queues, provider scorecards, and PDC magic.
+Execs: In 60 seconds, see revenue lifts, provider MVPs, and adherence wins.
+Make healthcare heroes out of ops teams! 💪📈

 Powered by Synthea (100% synthetic, zero PHI drama) • Crafted by QMTRY.ai for payers and providers chasing CMS Stars glory.

-## 🎯 What You'll See at a Glance (Exec Cheat Sheet) 👀
+## 🎯 What to See at a Glance (Exec Cheat Sheet) 👀

 Buckle up for insights that pop!
 Here's the dazzle:

 - **Stars Snapshot** ⭐: CBP, HBD control, SUPD, and PDC trends across statins/RASA/diabetes.
 Clean rollups, sparkly charts—spot lifts in seconds!
-- **Prioritized Outreach** 📋: Member queues with "why me?" reason codes (e.g., "SUPD slip-up" or "PDC dip").
-Export CSV for your CRM and watch gaps close like magic.
+- **Prioritized Outreach** 📋: Member queues with "why this?" reason codes (e.g., "SUPD slip-up" or "PDC dip").
+Export CSV for CRM and watch gaps close like magic.
-- **Provider Scorecards** 🏆: Rank 'em by engagement, quality velocity, and panel adherence.
-Peer benchmarks to fuel those "you're crushing it!" convos.
+- **Provider Scorecards** 🏆: Rank by engagement, quality velocity, and panel adherence.
+Peer benchmarks to fuel those "crushing it!" convos.
 - **PBM Adherence Story** 💊: PDC distributions by class—hunt the low-hanging fruit in the tail for massive ROI.
 - **Evidence Bundle** 🔒: Audit-proof zip with data quality checks, lineage, metrics dictionary, logs, and hashes.
 Skeptics?
-Hand 'em this and watch jaws drop!
+Hand this over and watch jaws drop!

 ## 🗺️ The Flow (How Value Gets Made – Visual Vibes!) 🔄

 Picture this: Raw data zips through a pipeline faster than a caffeinated analyst.
-Here's the Mermaid magic to impress your tech-savvy execs:
+Here's the Mermaid magic to impress tech-savvy execs:

 ```mermaid
 flowchart LR